 The ward mission leader (if called; see 5.1.1), the ward temple and family history leader (if called; see 5.4.1), and counselors in the elders quorum and Relief Society presidencies may be invited to attend ward council meetings as needed.
 The bishop may also invite full-time missionaries to meet with the ward council as needed.

 Members of the ward council strive to help individuals build testimonies, receive saving ordinances, keep covenants, and become consecrated followers of Jesus Christ (see Moroni 6:4–5).
 All members of the ward council have a general responsibility for the well-being of ward members.
-Priesthood and auxiliary leaders also have a specific responsibility to watch over and strengthen each member in their organization.
+These ward officers also have a specific responsibility to watch over and strengthen each member in their organization.

 Members of the ward council do most of their work outside of ward council meetings.
 They work with their counselors and with ministering brothers, ministering sisters, and others to care for those in their organizations and others who need assistance.